NCAR/lmod_webapp/README.md

 3. If the nesting of the dictionaries require extreme depth, the recursive functions can become overwhelmed if there is an extreme quantity of recursive calls.

 4. Currently requires a file to already exist with the required information for building the module tree.

+Debugging:

+To see a relatively organized print out of the list-dict construct call the recursive_dict_print_dict() function from lists_to_dict.py at end of the construction of the full list-dict construct or while building it (note there can be a lot of content that will be printed out.)
+It will print out all the dictionaries in the list-dict construct.
+Use the printed results to try and find any bugs that may be occurring the code.

+If the simpletree is not properly displaying, be sure to check that the correctly formatted JSON object is being transferred to the JavaScript via Flask and Jinja2.
+The structure be alternating lists to dictionaries, to more lists to dictionaries.
+Also, the keys should be label, value and children.
+If the JSON removed from this structure by any means, the simpletree can be affected and not appear.
+Ususally checking the console errors in a browser such as Google Chrome can help find the issue.

+Ensure that a JSON is being transferred to JavaScript.
+Otherwise, there can be serious errors that emerge as a result of such not being implemented.